Menu

 • Bylaws and any amendments to the bylaws shall be approved by the KanSPRA Board and NSPRA Executive Board before adoption by the Chapter.

-Article VII: Meetings
+Article VIII: Meetings

 • There shall be an annual meeting of the Chapter held during the annual conference.
 The time, place and program shall be determined by the Chapter’s Board.
 Business may be transacted by a majority vote of the members present at the meeting.
 The Board shall prepare a report to be distributed at this meeting.
-Copies shall be sent to the NSPRA Regional Vice President and the NSPRA office.

 • Other meetings of the Chapter shall be set at the discretion of the President and/or Board.